wbettini/bettini-site/_pages/learning.md

 - Currently enrolled in the MS in Data Analytics and AI program at Florida Gulf Coast University (2025–Present)

 ## 🧠 Learning Philosophy
+> “I’ve always been drawn to the idea of continuous skill building.
+Years ago, I read that sharks must keep moving forward through the water to survive—they lack the ability to pass water over their gills while stationary.
+That image stuck with me, and over time, it’s become a personal philosophy: in learning, as in life, stagnation isn’t an option.

-> “I treat learning as a continuous feedback loop — not just to stay current, but to shape the future of enterprise data strategy.
-Whether it’s a 10-minute micro-course or a semester-long graduate module, I extract what’s actionable and apply it to real-world systems.”
+This mindset is especially relevant in Information Technology, where today’s cutting-edge tools quickly become tomorrow’s legacy systems.
+To thrive in this space, a technologist must adopt the shark’s instinct—always moving, always learning, always evolving.
+Whether it’s a 10-minute micro-course or a semester-long graduate module, I extract what’s actionable and apply it to whatever is needed to keep moving forward.”